glapul/contest_library/README.md

 =============================

 This library is intented to be used in online contests, or on ACM-style competitions.
 The target is to make it portable, reusable and extremely easy to modify during the contest.
+The algorihtms are wrapped into classes/structs so they won't interfere with your functions and variables.

 Contents:
  1. Dinic's maximum flow algorithm  - dinic.cpp